vim-advent-calendar/ideas/markzen-mappings.md

 #### We Don't Need No True Control

-You can use literal control chars in your mappings, by hitting `<C-v>` followed by the control char in insert or command-line mode.
-For instance, pressing `<C-v>` then the tab key will insert a literal tab char (you can use `:set list'` to show them).
-However, it is not very convenient to work with literal control chars: the graphic representation can be confusing (eg. `^[` for the Escape key), and it can insert the terminal-dependent sequence of the control char, like `^[OP`, instead of the generic character (here, the F1 key).
+You can use literal control chars in your mappings, by hitting [`<C-v>`][cv] followed by the control char in insert or command-line mode.
+For instance, pressing `<C-v>` then the tab key will insert a literal tab char (you can use `:set list` to show them).
+However, it is not very convenient to work with literal control chars: the graphic representation can be confusing (eg. `^[` for the Escape key), and it can insert a terminal-dependent sequence, like `^[OP`, instead of the generic character (here, the F1 key).

 The best practice is to use the Vim notation like we did so far, eg. `<C-x>`, in five chars (`<` + `C` + `-` + `x` + `>`), for Control+x.
 All keys have a